 - The holidays can be difficult if your loved one has recently lost a spouse.
 Their grief around the holidays is understandable.
 Many elderly adults don’t want to burden their children emotionally.
 If this is the case, suggest that they find someone who they can confide in (priest, therapist, or friend) or write about their feelings in a journal.

-- Walk.
-Hit the mall, not to holiday shop but to walk.
+- Hit the mall, not to holiday shop but to walk.
 Regular exercise is important for older adults to maintain their mobility and independence- whether inside or outdoors.
 Many malls are open before the stores and crowds to allow people to walk inside, away from the cold and rain.
 And an added benefit is you can enjoy the window displays and mall holiday decorations to get you in the spirit of the season.

 - Eat healthy.
 Overindulging at the holidays is easy.
 Rich food, too much alcohol, and loads of sugar are a few of the pitfalls of the season.
 We’re not saying that you can’t enjoy some treats here and there, but try to eat indulgences in moderation.
 Put down the carrot cake and try a carrot.

 - There is no shortage of uplifting holiday tunes this time of year.
-Shake off those winter blues with a twirl around the dance floor or while mopping the kitchen floor.
+Shake off those winter blues with a twirl around the dance floor or while cleaning the kitchen floor.
 No matter your age, dancing can lift your mood.